 The extension or alteration of a building will not be regarded as inappropriate provided that it is within the existing curtilage and it does not result in disproportionate additions over and above the size of the original building.
 For North Somerset 'original' relates to the building as existing on 26 July 1985 or for buildings constructed after this date as so built.
-The determining factors in assessing whether the extension is disproportionate will be the size of the proposed extension in relation to the size of the original building and the impact on the openness of the Green Belt.
+The determining factors in assessing whether the extension is disproportionate will be the size of the proposed extension in relation to the size of the original building.
 An extension will not normally be regarded as disproportionate provided it does not exceed 50% of the gross floor area of the original building.

 The replacement of an existing building is not regarded as inappropriate provided the new building is in the same use and is not materially larger than the one it replaces.
 A replacement building will not normally be regarded as materially larger provided it does not exceed 50% of the gross floor area of the original building.
-The gross floor area is no more than 50% larger than the original building.
-In assessing this regard will be had to both increase in size and the impact on the openness of the Green Belt.